-Academic Standards and Policy on Probation, Continuing Probation and Academic Dismissal Status
+Academic Standards and Policy on Probation, Continuing Probation, and Academic Dismissal Status

-Students admitted to the university are expected to maintain satisfactory academic standing, which requires a cumulative quality point average of 2.0 (C) or better in their total program of courses and minimum 2.0 in the course work of their major areas of specialization.
+Students admitted to the university are expected to maintain satisfactory academic standing, which requires a cumulative quality point average (QPA) of 2.0 (C) or better in their total program of courses and minimum 2.0 in the course work of their major areas of specialization.

-The Office of the Registrar reviews the academic progress of students at the end of each semester and places those students who fail to maintain a cumulative quality point average of 2.0 or better on academic probation or dismissal.
+The Registrar's Office reviews the academic progress of students at the end of each semester and places those students who fail to maintain a cumulative QPA of 2.0 or better on academic probation or dismissal.
 Students who do not meet the required quality point average may be granted one probationary semester in which to raise their average.
 Students who show academic progress, i.e., greater than a 2.0 semester QPA, may be continued on academic probation.